Service Dog Requirements

 - No relieving themselves in public without being given a specific command.

-Once your dog is properly trained, your next step is decide how you prefer to identify your service dog.
+Once your dog is properly trained, your next step is to decide how you prefer to identify your service dog.

 Step 5: Service Dog Certification and Registration